9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 The company (which IS the CIA) knows that the overwhelming majority of those who went will end up committing suicide.
 The Creator and His cherubim want you to live an indefinitely long, healthy life right here on Earth and hope that you will help others do the same.

 Many of you were lied to, some coerced, some threatened, some drugged...
 This is how the CIA or company operates.

-### Option A: Deceiving their employees.
-How do you think they got 19 Americans to "do" 9/11?
-Those guys just thought they were going to be training flight crews on the connecting flight.
-Those "terrorists" were just company men, all were Americans, some of middle Eastern descent others were Latino.
-We're going to be releasing details on that in the near future.

-### Option B: Deceiving the world.
 The Creator told me, "Dylan Roof is innocent because it [never happened](/MCMBCI/roof.md)."
 The Charleston Church Shooting was a trial run for the church massacres they're performing in [TAG](/).

 ## Visitors While You Sleep
 The CIA has increased the number of sleep visits it makes to its workers, in almost all cases they are suggesting suicide.